krusi1/football-ratings/README.md

  - Column 2 breaks down the effect of score difference to goals scored/conceded and the effect of xG difference to chances created/conceded.
 In terms of ratings, scoring an additional goal is equivalent to conceding one goal less.
 Interestingly, this symmetry does not hold for xG: creating chances is rewarded while denying chances from the opponent has no effect.

- - Column 3 adds a dummy for winning and losing the game.
+ - Column 3 adds a dummy variables for winning and losing the game.
 The penalty for defeats is higher (0.10) than the reward for victories (0.05).
 The other coefficients are unchanged.

 To summarize, regression results confirm what we saw on the graphs, actual scores are more important than expected goals.